ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 ### Upgrading Ember CLI

-You may upgrade Ember CLI easily using the ember-cli-update project:
+You may upgrade Ember CLI with ease by using the ember-cli-update project:

 ```bash
 npm install -g ember-cli-update